Wibol/mldonkey-docker/README.md

     -v "</tmp/mldonkey>:/var/lib/mldonkey/temp" \
     -v "<$HOME/Video/mlDonkey>:/var/lib/mldonkey/shared" \

+We must remove "<>" and customize its content.
 If these directories are not mounted on a different place, they will all reside on the system's root partition, which is where Docker stores data by default.
 Be sure you have enough free space on it.

 ### Known problems: